nanotecnologista/nanotecnologista/README.md

 - 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.

-- 🎓 &nbsp; Studying Analysis and systems development.
+- 🎓 &nbsp; Analysis and systems development.